EpistasisLab/Aliro/README.md

 See [mnist.json](https://github.com/Kaixhin/FGLab/blob/master/test/mnist.json) as an example schema for a project.
 Each schema should be uploaded with the filename corresponding to the desired name for the project e.g. `mnist.json`.

-Often it is hard to specify some hyperparameters in advance e.g. the type or structure of the machine learning model.
+Often it is hard to specify some options in advance e.g. the type or structure of the machine learning model.
 Sometimes code may change, which would influence the results.
-The `string` type can be used to address changing hyperparameters and versioning manually e.g. `cnn.v2`.
+The `string` type can be used to address changing options and versioning manually e.g. `cnn.v2`.

-This is stored by FGLab, and is used to construct a form which lets one choose hyperparameters and submit an experiment to an available machine.
-The hyperparameters are sent to your machine learning program via the FGMachine client.
-Your machine learning program then uses its native JSON library to deserialize the hyperparameters from a JSON string. **Note that the `_id` field is reserved, as this will store the experiment ID as a `string`**.
+This is stored by FGLab, and is used to construct a form which lets one choose options and submit an experiment to an available machine.
+The options are sent to your machine learning program via the FGMachine client.
+Your machine learning program then uses its native JSON library to deserialize the options from a JSON string. **Note that the `_id` field is reserved, as this will store the experiment ID as a `string`**.

 The machine learning program may log to stdout, so results must be stored as JSON files in a folder that is watched by FGLab and sent to FGMachine as JSON data is added.
 Details can be found in the [FGMachine documentation](https://github.com/Kaixhin/FGMachine).